simranpal-kohli/Data-Visualisation-Project/README.md

 f)	Using the scoring data set provided predict whether these radio masts will be okay or under engineered using your best model to part d) and comment.

-# Note: Feel free to reach out to me in case through my website